huggingface/optimum-habana/examples/stable-diffusion/README.md

     --width=512 \
     --height=512
 ```
+Gaudi3 Notes:
+1. Due to a known issues, batch sizes for models needs to be reduced.
+It will be fixed in the future release.
-Please note: this command is not enabled on Gaudi3.
+2. The Image-to-video ControlNet command is not enabled on Gaudi3.